I’m in, what now?

 Once you have been through the samples you can upload the data directly onto our database using the Big Microplastic Survey Data App.
 Please remember to include your survey registration number when you upload your data.
 If you don’t think you will have internet you can always download the pdf version of the survey data form and complete it manually then upload the data when you have a signal.

-Survey Data App
+Survey Data Upload Link

 If you are able to send us your sample that would be great.
 We can then carry out further research on it to find out what it is and potentially where it comes from.
 Unfortunately we are not able to provide funding to cover the cost of postage at this stage.